 How to Get Rid of Fruit Flies – 9 Easy Tips

-Getting rid of fruit flies works best with a three step approach – keep them out, eliminate breeding areas, and kill the fruit flies that are already moved in.
+Getting rid of fruit flies works best with a three step approach – keep them out, eliminate breeding areas, and dispatch the fruit flies that are already moved in.
 We'll start with steps to keep them out and getting rid of habitat, and wrap up with the cheapest, most reliable fruit fly trap I've found to date.

 1. Keep Screens on Doors and Windows